leonardehrenfried/san-joaquin-otp-ansible/Readme.md

-## trapeze-otp-ansible
+## san-joaquin-otp-ansible

-Install Trapeze's OTP with ansible
+Install San Joaquin's OTP with ansible

 - `make provision`: connects to the host and applies the playbook there